robwdwd/svg-icon-bundle/README.md

 The bundle provides a twig function and a service to load and get the HTML for SVG icons.

-### Twig

-The SVGIcon bundle provides a twig function to inline SVG icon HTML markup into templates.
-The function takes the icon package name and the name of the icon (filename without the .svg extension).
-It allows for optional attributes and styles to be applied to the icon.

-    svg_icon('<icon package>', '<icon name>', {[attributes]}, {[styles]})

 ### Default attributes and styles.

 By default the bundle sets width and height to 16 and the viewBox to 0 0 16 16